-The Centre for Arts, Memory and Communities (CAMC) is the newest research centre to join the Faculty of Arts and Humanities at Coventry.
-The Centre, led by Professor Patricia Phillippy, is home to a vibrant research culture that weaves together three strands of scholarship in an intricate but accessible fabric: Cultural Memory, Well-being and the Arts, and Critical Practices.
-Within and across these themes, our research is both multidisciplinary and interdisciplinary.
+The Centre for Arts, Memory and Communities (CAMC) is one of three centres in the Faculty of Arts and Humanities at Coventry.
+Led by Professor Louise Moody, CAMC is home to a vibrant research culture that weaves together three strands of scholarship: Critical Practices, Cultural Memory and Well-being and the Arts.

 - Art History